Car chase through Dayton ends in crash, suspects reportedly involved in robberies

 DAYTON, Ohio (WDTN) — Two people were taken into custody following a car chase in Dayton Saturday night.

 According to Sgt.
-Banks with the Dayton Police Department, the chase started on Northcrest Dr. in Dayton around 7:30 p.m.
-It lasted around five minutes and ended in a crash in the 600 block of Grand Ave.
+Banks with the Dayton Police Department, the chase started on Northcrest Drive in Dayton around 7:30 p.m.
+It lasted around five minutes and ended in a crash in the 600 block of Grand Avenue.

 The chase involved a joint effort between DPD and the Montgomery County Sheriff’s Office.